Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 Butternut squash

 Get a whole, fresh butternut squash.
-Cut the squash in half and seed it, but keep the peel on as it provides structure to the dish.
+Cut it in half and seed it, but keep the peel on, as it provides structure to the dish.

 Also, the peel is edible once roasted, so feel free to eat it if you like.

 If your squash is large, you can make this recipe with one-half.
-If it’s a smaller one, you can use both halves.
+If it’s smaller, you can use both halves.

 Stuffing

-- Lentils: you can use canned lentils or dry lentils that you previously cooked in water until tender.
-To learn how to do that, have a look at our guide on how to cook lentils.
+• Lentils: You can use canned or dry lentils that you previously cooked in water until tender.
+Here is more information about how to cook lentils.

-- Soy sauce: substitute tamari or coconut aminos for gluten-free.
+• Soy sauce: substitute tamari, balsamic vinegar, or coconut aminos.

-We recommend adding some cheese or non-dairy cheese on top of the squash before serving it.
+We recommend adding cheese or non-dairy cheese to the squash before serving it.
 The melted cheese adds that extra oomph that makes this dish extra festive.

 You can use grated parmesan cheese or any other cheese or non-dairy cheese that melts.